global view constructed of white lines

 Whether this phrase comes from the Hippocratic Oath or subsequent medical scholars is debatable but it remains one of the guiding principles in medicine.

-At Pacific Neuroscience Institute and our Pacific Pituitary Disorders Center, this concept of “safety first” is paramount when it comes to removing pituitary adenomas, and related tumors such as craniopharyngiomas, Rathke’s cleft cysts, chordomas and some midline meningiomas (not cancerous) growths of the gland itself.
+At Pacific Neuroscience Institute and our Pacific Pituitary Disorders Center, this concept of “safety first” is paramount when it comes to removing pituitary adenomas, and related tumors such as craniopharyngiomas, Rathke’s cleft cysts, chordomas and some midline meningiomas—non-cancerous growths of the pituitary gland.

 The great majority of symptomatic pituitary adenomas (the vast majority of which are benign and non-cancerous), require surgical removal as first-line treatment.